 What is a Compliance Standard?

 A compliance standard groups together compliance checks.
-Compliance standards can align with established security guidelines, if desired.
+Compliance standards can align with established security frameworks.
 For example, you could have a NIST compliance standard containing compliance checks reviewing resources for alignment with NIST security guidelines.

-Compliance standards are applied to cloud rules, which are applied to an OU or project.
-All resources within that OU or project are subject to the compliance checks included in the compliance standard.
+Compliance standards are applied to cloud rules, which are applied to OUs or projects.
+The compliance checks included in the standard are run against all resources within that OU or project.

-Compliance in Kion is made up of three pieces: compliance findings, compliance checks, and compliance standards.
+Compliance in Kion is made up of three pieces: compliance standards, compliance checks, and compliance findings.

 - Findings identify specific resources that are not compliant.
 Findings cannot exist without checks, because checks define what is and isn't compliant.
 A check questions if a resource is compliant, and a finding is the answer to that question.